wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.6.6 =
+* Release Date: November 1, 2015
+* Updated: Use timezone corrected dates for date pickers.
+* Updated the get_ip code to return 127.0.0.1 if no IP address is found (can happen when a user runs WordPress from a command line function, like when setting up a scheduled cron job).
+* Fixed: Several security related updates, thanks CodeV.

 = 9.6.5 =
 * Release Date: September 18, 2015
 * Updated: Updated support libraries, including browscap (2.0.5) and GeoIP (webservices).